Open Enrollment for 2026

 Health Care Flexible and Limited Purpose Spending Accounts (HCFSA & LPFSA)

-Action required: If you wish to renew a health care or dependent care FSA or enroll in the Limited Purpose FSA accounts for 2025, you must make an active election though your Workday Open Enrollment Task.
+Action Required: If you wish to renew a health care, limited purpose or dependent care FSA accounts for 2026, you must make an active election though your Workday Open Enrollment Task.

 - Due to the pre-tax nature of these programs, IRS regulations require that an active election be made each year.
 Flexible spending accounts do not renew automatically.